 TRP1 is linked to AVS1 and STP1.
 The calculation of these figures is activated by the first impulse received from the wheel sensor (when the front wheel starts to turn) and stops 3 seconds after the last impulse is received (when the front wheel has stopped).

-The TRP1, AVS1 and STP1 figures are automatically reset to 0 after passing 999.9.
+The TRP1, AVS1 and STP1 figures are automatically reset to 0 after passing 999.9 press the MODE BUTTON to change to the next mode.